self-acceptance in retirement

 Drop the mask and decide who you are personally.
 This is not identity (what you tell others you do for a living); this is self-identity (what I tell myself I do for a living).

-Unpacking a little, identity is often important when you are career- or accomplishment-driven.
-Introducing yourself as a surgeon, physician, or family doc is easy and convenient.
-You feel intimately as you pull down the mask on your face, the effect of the long white coat you earned.
+Unpacking a little, identity is often important when you are career—or accomplishment-driven.
+Introducing yourself as a surgeon, physician, or family doctor is easy and convenient.
+You feel intimate as you pull down the mask on your face, the effect of the long white coat you earned.

 Rather than focus on what you tell others, deciding what you tell yourself is most important.
 This is self-identification.
 Who are you once the mask of your career is pulled off?

-You might find yourself searching for identity once you pull off that career mask.
-What you did is not who you are in retirement.
-Now it is all about who you are.
+Once you remove that career mask, you might search for your identity.
+What you did in retirement is not who you are now; it is all about who you are.

 Who are you in retirement?
 What is your retirement self-identification?